vorteX-io-codes/technical-assessment-devops-template/README.md

 # DevOps technical assessment

-The goal of this technical assessment is to develop a containerized Python application that can be deployed as an AWS Lambda function, a REST API or a CLI possibly in non-AWS environment.
+The goal of this technical assessment is to package a small Python function as an AWS Lambda.
 The assessment covers several points:
-- Code organisation between source, test, Continuous Integration (CI)...
+- Development of the AWS Lambda entrypoint in Python to be invoked as AWS Lambda function or via an HTTP request.
-- Development of a Python program to call a `process` function though the invokation of AWS Lambda function, a REST API or the execution of a CLI in the terminal.
+- Automatic deployment of the function in a local Kubernetes cluster.
-- Configuration of a Continuous Integration pipeline using Github Actions to automate application testing and packaging.
+- Configuration of a Continuous Integration workflows using Github Actions to automate testing, packaging and deployment.
-- Set up a local Kubernetes cluster and deploy your application in an automated manner.
+- Code organization between source, test, Continuous Integration (CI) workflows, Kubernetes manifest files...

 ## Create a repository from this template